Skip to content

 Right-click your antivirus icon in the system tray and select “Disable protection” or “Pause protection.”
 Try Windows Update again.
 If it works, add Windows Update to your antivirus whitelist.

-We tested this with AVG and Norton.
-AVG was blocking the update.
-After disabling it for 15 minutes, the update completed.
+AVG in particular is known to block these update files.
+Pausing it for the duration of the download usually lets the update complete.
 According to DriveTheLife’s fix guide, AVG antivirus is a common cause of this error.

 Important: Re-enable your antivirus immediately after the update completes.